 Mt.
 Pleasant Man Gains Improved Health and a New Outlook

-Working closely with Obesity Medicine Specialist Jennifer Morse, M.D., an exercise physiologist, a dietitian and a behavioral specialist, Tom met with someone from his team every one to two weeks that guided him through the process and kept him on track.
+Working closely with Obesity Medicine Specialist Jennifer Morse, M.D., an exercise physiologist, a dietitian and a behavioral specialist, Idema met with someone from his team every one to two weeks who guided him through the process and kept him on track.